 If you qualify under your chapter’s low-income guidelines, you can receive free legal assistance.
 They’re likely to have specific expertise with eviction defense.

 You can also try negotiating directly with your landlord.
 If you just need a bit more time to come up with your rent money, consider telling him or her about your financial situation.

 Most landlords want to avoid lengthy and potentially expensive court proceedings.
 If you’ve been a good tenant but are in a rough spot with your money, it can’t hurt to try being open and try to work out an agreement.

 The bottom line is that being evicted from your rental property is going to have long-term negative results in many different areas of your life.

-If you’re unsure about the accuracy of the items on your credit report, contact Lexington Law.
-As one of the most trusted credit repair agencies in the country, they will work diligently to communicate with your creditors to ensure your credit report is completely up to date, so you can get the highest credit score possible.
+If you’re unsure about the accuracy of the items on your credit reports, contact Lexington Law.
+As one of the most trusted credit repair agencies in the country, they will work diligently to communicate with your creditors and credit reporting agencies.
+They ensure your credit report is completely up to date so you can get the highest credit score possible.